percona/percona-xtradb-cluster/doc/source/index.rst

        |PXC| nodes using ProxySQL.
    * - Automatic configuration of SSL encryption
-     - |PXC| includes the ``pxc-encrypt-cluster-traffic`` variable that enables automatic configuration of SSL encrytion
+     - |PXC| includes the ``pxc-encrypt-cluster-traffic`` variable that enables automatic configuration of SSL encryption
    * - Optimized Performance
      - |PXC| performance is optimized to scale with a growing production workload